Therapy for Depression

 therapy for depression

-Our Halifax clinic sees many clients seeking psychological therapy for depression.
+Our psychology clinic sees many clients seeking psychological therapy for depression.
 Depression is a term that may describe some or all of the following symptoms: depressed mood, diminished interest or pleasure in most activities, significant weight loss or change in appetite, sleep problems, physical agitation or slowing, fatigue or loss of energy, feelings of worthlessness or excessive or inappropriate guilt, a decrease in concentration or focus, and recurrent thoughts of death and/or suicide.

 Suicide